Inspiraling binary charged black holes in an external magnetic field: Application of post-Newtonian dynamics in Einstein-Maxwell theory: Solution of the equations of motion to 1PN accuracy

-The vector $\bm G$ is called the position of the center-of-mass (CoM).
-It is obvious that, as long as $\bm B\neq 0$, the total linear momentum is generally not conserved, i.e. the second time derivative of $\bm G$ is generally not 0.
-Consequently, there is a secular drift of the so called CoM position.
+as the position of the center-of-mass (CoM).
+In the absence of $\bm B$, in the CoM frame we always have $d\bm P/dt=0$.
+Thus it is convenient to set $\bm Z=0$ in the CoM frame to investigate the dynamics of an isolated binary system.
+As long as $\bm B\neq 0$, the total linear momentum is generally not conserved, i.e. the second time derivative of $\bm Z$ is generally not 0.
+Consequently, there is a secular drift of the CoM position.
+Taking the cross product of $m_1 \bm{a_1}$ with $\bm{r_1}$ and $m_2 \bm{a_2}$ with $\bm{r_2}$ yields